 Sana Khan plays Siya with labored seduction and no expression.
 A plump and bland Zarine Khan and a tired Sherlyn Chopra, walk in and out of hackneyed item songs in skimpy, tasteless clothes.
 Siya and Ranveer smooch so often that it’s like watching the credit titles of Befikre.

 The dull screenplay gets no help from the pedestrian dialogues.
-It’s a letdown that a music company like T-Series remixes old favourites like Mahi ve and Pal do pal ke paas with only one original song which too has little audio appeal.
+It’s a letdown that a music company like T-Series remixes old favorites like Mahi ve and Pal do pal ke paas with only one original song which too has little audio appeal.

 Rajniesh Duggal as the media moghul looks dapper but lacks energy in his performance.
 Gurmeet Choudhary as lawyer-boyfriend Ranveer looks as baffled and uninspired as the viewer.
 And you wonder what an efficient actor like Sharman Joshi, who plays the tough Kabir Deshmukh, is doing in such a crude setup.